Calusa Recovery

 Overdose of heroin addiction symptoms

 When we are in pain the brain has opioid receptors which make natural pain-relief chemicals.
-To a person who is under the influence of heroin, it attaches to these receptors and makes a person feel really happy and less pain.
+To a person who is under the influence of heroin, it attaches to these receptors and makes a person feel happy and less pain.
 This encourages the user to overdose leading to death.

 Some of the Overdose Signs of Heroines use are: